It’s called a “dive” because of

-At sea level, the atmospheric pressure (atm) is ~14.7 lbs. per square inch.
-Consider for a moment that atmospheric pressure is actually the weight of the air pressing down on us.
-Now if you’re 5,800 feet above sea level like myself, that pressure is more like 12 lbs. per square inch.
+At sea level, the atmospheric pressure (atm) is ~14.7 pounds per square inch.
+Atmospheric pressure is actually the weight of the air pressing down on us.
+Now if you’re 5,500 feet above sea level like we are in Denver CO, that pressure is closer to 12 pounds per square inch.
 As the elevation increases, the weight of the atmosphere decreases since there’s simply less of it (air)2.
-Make Sense?
-So since there’s less weight above us, there’s also less pressure.
+So, since there’s less weight above us – there’s also less pressure.
+Makes sense.
+Right?

-Think of the strong man at the circus with 4 people standing on his shoulders.
-As one after another dismounts, he has less pressure and weight on his frame.
-It’s similar with atmospheric pressure and the force it exerts.
-Did you know that water boils at 212ºF at sea level, but as the elevation increases, the temperature that water boils decreases by about 2° for every 1,000 feet.
-So water boils at ~200ºF at 5,800 ft. above sea level.
+Did you know water boils at 212ºF at sea level?
+But as the elevation increases, the boiling temperature decreases by about two degrees for every 1,000 feet.
+So water boils at minus two hundred degrees (Fahrenheit) at 5,800 feet above sea level.
 The difference in the boiling point of water is directly related to the atmospheric pressure difference at the various altitudes.
-Believe it or not, water boils at ~160ºF on the top of Mt.
+Believe it or not, water boils at minus one hundred sixty degrees (Fahrenheit) on the top of Mt.
 Everest!
-But very few people ever boil an egg while there.
+But very few people ever boil an egg up there.